 Engineered NK cell therapies overcome the limitations of T cell therapy for cancer

 CAR-NK cell therapies have the potential to overcome the challenges of earlier autologous CAR-T cell therapies and deliver transformative treatments to patients.
-Allogeneic CAR-NK cell therapies can be derived from healthy donors, engineered to improve activity, and stored, resulting in off-the-shelf products manufactured from one donor and ready to be infused into multiple patients at the time of diagnosis.
+Allogeneic CAR-NK cell therapies can be derived from healthy donors, engineered to improve activity, and stored.
+These features enable off-the-shelf products manufactured from one donor that are ready to be infused into multiple patients at the time of diagnosis.
 Specifically, allogeneic CAR-NK cell therapies evaluated in early clinical trials do not cause GvHD, cytokine release syndrome or neurotoxicity while maintaining a high degree of efficacy in difficult-to-treat hematologic malignancies.

 Catamaran’s CAR-NK cell therapies expand the potential of cell therapy to reach patients with solid tumors